sandialabs/slycat/data/readme.txt

-This directory contains example data for use with the dial-a-cluster application.
+﻿This directory contains example data for use with the dial-a-cluster application.
 There is only one sample dataset, as follows:

-weather -- a multivariate time series dataset containing weather statistics over the year 2014 for the top 100 most populated cities in the US, taken from the weather underground web site.
+weather-csv -- a multivariate time series dataset containing weather statistics over the year 2014 for the top 100 most populated cities in the US, taken from the weather underground web site.
+This folder contains the generic dial-a-cluster format described below.

+weather-pts -- the same data set in the "pts" format.
+The "pts" format is an inferior internal format which only a lunatic would use.
+It therefore remains undocumented.

 The files in the weather directory conform to the generic dial-a-cluster format.
 All the files are comma separated.